cmastral/QA_Veeam_technical_test/README.md

 I used a 10 seconds internval between each sync for quicker testing but it can be set based on the task.

 ## Process and Potential Improvements
+I chose to complete the task in Python because it's the language I'm most comfortable with and have been working with the last few years.
+I tried to approach this task step by step and testing each part incrementally.

+I started by verifying that the script could accept command-line arguments and that logging worked properly, with output both to the console and to the log file.
+The main synchronization function was built step-by-step to handle copying, updating, and deleting files and folders as needed.
+I implemented checks to ensure that only new or updated files would be copied, and that extra files in the replica folder would be deleted.
+I let the logs and the test files in the repository for your reference.
+Finally, I wrapped the sync function in a loop with time.sleep(interval) to allow for periodic syncing each specified interval.

+**Potential Improvements:**

+Currently, the script doesn’t take into account issues like file permission errors, network errors, or other unexpected situations.
+Additionally, regarding processing, for large folders with many files, the synchronization could be improved by using multi-threading or asynchronous processing to speed up file management.

 ## Personal Note